-Following consent and baseline data collection randomisation will be achieved by allocating the next available sequentially numbered pack to the participant.
-This will determine their Participant Identifier number.
-Randomisation and drug distribution will be managed via the online system TENALEA.
-TENALEA will track initial pack distribution and the site will maintain an accountability log for each bottle dispensed to the participant.
+Following consent and baseline data collection randomisation and drug distribution will be managed via the online system TENALEA.
+TENALEA will determine the Participant Identification Number and track initial pack distribution; the site will maintain an accountability log for each bottle dispensed to the participant.
 The dermatologist, or nurse, allocating the pack, and the participant will remain blinded to which arm they have been allocated (placebo or spironolactone).